okertanov/dirigent/README.md

  - Add bookmark
  - Track the route
  - Scan the Gallery & render on a map
- - iCloud container for images
+ - iCloud or GDrive container for images
- - iCloud KV Storage
+ - iCloud or Google KV Storage
+ - Consider using Akavache persist layer